 An object that manages customizable, system-supplied user interfaces for taking pictures and movies on supported devices, and for choosing saved images and movies for use in your app.

 - iOS 2.0+

+An image picker controller manages user interactions and delivers the results of those interactions to a delegate object.
 The role and appearance of an image picker controller depend on the source type you assign to it before you present it.

 To use an image picker controller containing its default controls, perform these steps:

 Verify that the device is capable of picking content from the desired source.
 Do this by calling the